fiso64/slsk-batchdl/README.md

                                  'name-precise' (default): Use filenames and check conditions 'tag': Use file tags (slower)
-                                 'tag-precise': Use file tags and check file conditions --music-dir <path>             Specify to also skip downloading tracks found in a music library.
+                                 'tag-precise': Use file tags and check file conditions 'm3u': Skip all tracks that don't have a fail entry in m3u --music-dir <path>             Specify to also skip downloading tracks found in a music library.
 Use with --skip-existing --skip-not-found               Skip searching for tracks that weren't found on Soulseek